 Similarities between his manuscript and the Book of Mormon are general and superficial.
 Spaulding’s fiction is about a group of Romans blown off course on a journey to Britain who arrive instead in America.
 One of the Romans narrates the adventures of the group and the history and culture of the people they find in America.
 A major portion of the manuscript describes two nations near the Ohio River.
 After a long era of peace between the two nations, a prince of one nation elopes with a princess of the other nation.
 Because of political intrigue, the elopement results in a great war between the two nations and the loss of much life but the ultimate vindication of the prince and his princess.

-Like other attempts to discredit the Book of Mormon, the theory of the Spaulding manuscript is based on the belief that an unlearned man such as Joseph Smith could not have created a book as detailed and rich as the Book of Mormon and that he therefore must have obtained the content from some other source.
-In fact, Joseph Smith did not create the Book of Mormon.
-He translated it from ancient records by the gift and power of God.
-Eleven witnesses saw the plates from which the Book of Mormon was translated.
-Though some of these people left the Church, they never denied their testimony that the Book of Mormon was the word of God.
+Like other attempts to discredit the Book of Mormon, the theory of the Spaulding manuscript is based on the belief that an unlearned man such as Joseph Smith could not have created a book as detailed and rich as the Book of Mormon and that he, therefore, must have obtained the content from some other source.
+In fact, 11 witnesses testified that they saw the plates from which the Book of Mormon was translated.
+Though some of these people left the Church, they never denied their testimony that they saw the plates and that the Book of Mormon was the word of God.

-Those who want to know if the Book of Mormon is true can gain this knowledge from the Holy Ghost, which is promised to all who sincerely seek: “When ye shall receive these things, I would exhort you that ye would ask God, the Eternal Father, in the name of Christ, if these things are not true; and if ye shall ask with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto you, by the power of the Holy Ghost” (Moroni 10:4)
+Those who want to know if the Book of Mormon is true can seek such knowledge from the Holy Ghost, which is promised to all who sincerely ask.
+The Book of Mormon prophet Moroni wrote: “When ye shall receive these things, I would exhort you that ye would ask God, the Eternal Father, in the name of Christ, if these things are not true; and if ye shall ask with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto you, by the power of the Holy Ghost” (Moroni 10:4).

 “History, 1838–1856, volume C-1 Addenda,” The Joseph Smith Papers